AzureCosmosDB/VectorIndexScenarioSuite/README.md

     This dataset contains :
     - Base data slices of sizes [100K, 10Million and 35Million].
     - Query vectors and corresponding ground truth neighbor identifiers / distances for 5000 vectors not in the base dataset.
+2. MS-Turing-EmbeddingOnly Scenario :
+   Microsoft Turing-ANNS-1B is a dataset being released by the Microsoft Turing team.
+It consists of Bing queries encoded by Turing AGI v5 that trains Transformers to capture similarity of intent in web search queries.
    The dataset uses the BigANNBinary format documented at [BigANNBenchmarks](https://big-ann-benchmarks.com/neurips21.html#bench-datasets)

 Please Watch / Star this repository as we will be adding multiple new scenarios in the near future.